 Beyond my university work, I enjoy applying Ninian Smart’s seven dimensions of religion to alternative religions.
-I am also fascinated with the theory of religion (to the extent of having read my textbook six times in a year!), so I have recently been uploading videos to my YouTube channel on which I provide summarizes of many of the classical theorists and their views on religion.
+I am also fascinated with the theory of religion (see the theories of religion section on this blogsite) and I have recently been uploading videos to my YouTube channel on which I provide summaries of many of the classical theorists and their views on religion.
 This is to assist students I tutor.

 What Do I Believe Personally?

 Generally speaking, I am agnostic about many things that others take for granted.
 I seldom adopt strong positions.
-I am also inclined to ancient Greek skepticism, which means that I often suspend judgement, especially on matters that my knowledge is limited on.
+I am also inclined toward ancient Greek skepticism, which means that I often suspend judgment, especially on matters in which my knowledge is limited.
 Often I find various views on a matter appealing and cannot decide which one to adopt.

 There is, for example, a debate about the decolonizing of religious studies which seeks to bring light to the discipline’s roots in historical colonialism and how this continues to shape how we think about religion today.
 I currently hold to a soft version of decolonization in which (unlike hard proponents) I do not believe we should abandon our classical historical theorists or the term/category “religion.”
 I largely agree with scholar Ivan Strenski who maintains we need to be critical of our category of “religion,” but need not eliminate it and commit “disciplinary suicide.”
 I believe we can do much to include many more theorists of color and women in our syllabus.
 This is indeed starting to reflect in the literature, which I support.

 I think looking at religion as a discursive tradition is important as this takes us beyond the narrow scope of defining religion as belief “belief in spiritual beings,” as E. B. Tylor stated it.
 This is partly why I use Smart’s Seven Dimensions framework because it also takes into account emotional, aesthetic, and embodied gestures of the religious alongside the doctrinal and material components.